z1pti3/jimi/README.md

 * Reduce repetitive tasks
 * Carry out remote tasks on servers
 * Monitor for threshold and raise alarms
+* Use playbooks to run once and/or on version changes

 Highly customizable using loops, if logic, variables, in-build functions and easily expandable using plugins